chirag04/mail-listener2/readme.md

 Heavily inspired by [mail-listener2](https://github.com/chirag04/mail-listener2) and [mail-listener5](https://github.com/Pranav-Dakshina/mail-listener2).

 NOTE: This version is designed to work with & tested on NodeJS v 10.15.2 LTS, the most recent LTS version as at March 2019.
 It might not work on older versions of Node.

+## Planned Future Improvements
+Whilst this package is confirmed to work, the ability to stream attachments (present in the older versions of mail-listener) has been taken out, mainly because the MailParser library has changed significantly & a substantial amount of refactoring is required in order to allow the safe streaming of attachments (which may contain untrusted content).

+A future version will reintroduce this capability once the refactoring is complete.
+That version will allow attachments to be streamed directly to functions.
+At present, attachments are either saved to a file for later processing (if that option is selected) or an 'attachment' event is emitted, which contains a Buffer with the attachment content.
+This Buffer can then be processed as needed.

 ## Use